Twombs/ZOOM-Checker/README.md

 ![zoomcheck_dropbox_1](https://github.com/Twombs/ZOOM-Checker/blob/main/Screenshots/Zoomcheck_dropbox_1.png?raw=true)

 The ZOOM Platform previously had no easy way to determine what games have been recently added.
-'News' pages now show this.
+'News' page now show this.

 ZOOM Checker.exe had been developed for that prior shortfall.
 Some features of this program remain handy.